cuhsat/lrsh/README.md

 # Palantir
-Palantir is a minimal Lua scriptable reverse shell using a simple human readable protocol.
+Palantir is a minimal, Lua scriptable reverse shell using a simple human readable protocol.

 ## Usage